Yasi2110/CSES-ProblemSet-Solutions/Dynamic Programming/Dynamic Programming.md

 ```

 ## [Array Discription](https://cses.fi/problemset/task/1746)
 In dp[i][j] we keep the number of arrays that match the discription to the i-th elemnt and the i-th element is equal to j.
 We calculate the dp taking into account the numbers that we already know in the input array.
-The answear is the sum of all dp[n][i] where i is between 1 and m.
+The answer is the sum of all dp[n][i] where i is between 1 and m.
 ```cpp
 #include <bits/stdc++.h>
 using namespace std;